MicrosoftDocs/azure-media-services/media-services/latest/stream-with-teams-how-to.md

 1. If you didn't start the live event when you created it.
 Start it by navigating to the new live event, then select **Start**.
 1. Once the live event has started, select either **RTMP** or **RTMPS** from the input protocol selections.
-1. Copy the **Inputt URL** below the ingest protocol selections.
+1. Copy the **Input URL** below the ingest protocol selections.

-Keep this tab open in your browser because you will come back to it in a later step.
+Keep this tab open in your browser because you'll come back to it in a later step.

 ## Add the Custom Streaming app to your Teams meeting

-You can only do this if your Teams administrator has given you the appropriate permissions.
+You can only add the app if your Teams administrator has given you the appropriate permissions.

 1. Start a Teams meeting.
 1. Either from the menu bar or More options, select **Add an app**.
 Apps that you have permission to use in Teams will appear.
 1. Select the **Custom Streaming app** from the list.
 The Custom Streaming app details will appear.
 1. Select **Add**.
 The Custom STreaming app start screen will appear.
 1. Select **Save**.
 The Custom Streaming app setting screen will appear.
-If you don't have streaming permissions, you will get a message to contact your IT administrator.
+If you don't have streaming permissions, you'll get a message to contact your IT administrator.
 1. Paste the Input URL into the **Stream URL** field.
 1. Enter any string into the **Stream key** field.
 1. Select **Start streaming**.